equivalent/scrapbook2/nginx.md

-# dont show NginX version in header
+# Dont show NginX version in header

 you can see this information in firefox request